venicegeo/pz-docs/README.md

 #### HOWTO for Unixy (GNU is not UNIX!) people:

-Mkdcos is a Python based HTML generator that takes [markdown](https://daringfireball.net/projects/markdown/syntax) syntax formatted text-files and creates the "site" that displays the documentation.
+Mkdocs is a Python based HTML generator that takes [markdown](https://daringfireball.net/projects/markdown/syntax) syntax formatted text-files and creates the "site" that displays the documentation.

 If you're using a posix compliant operating system, you likely already have Python installed.
 For more detailed [installation instructions](http://www.mkdocs.org/#installation).